Skip to main content

 Generate a new keypair on the PKCS #11 token and select it to be used.

 Can be used to generate a keypair on the TOKEN.
-If TOKEN argument is not provided, the command prints the available tokens.
+If the TOKEN argument is not provided, the command auto-discovers the token to use: if no initialized token exists yet, an uninitialized slot is initialized automatically; if exactly one initialized token exists, it is used; if several exist, the available tokens are printed so one can be selected.

-After the key is generated, tedge config is updated to use the new key using `device.key_uri` property.
-Depending on the selected cloud, we use `device.key_uri` setting for that cloud, e.g. `create-key-hsm c8y` will write to `c8y.device.key_uri`.
+After the key is generated (or reused), tedge config is updated to use the key using the `device.key_uri` property.
+Depending on the selected cloud, we use `device.key_uri` setting for that cloud, e.g. `create-key c8y` will write to `c8y.device.key_uri`.
+However, if the setting already points to a different key that exists on the token, it is left unchanged so a working key selection is never silently replaced; the `tedge config set` command to switch to the new key is printed instead.

 Commands: